Download the Explore Bay of Plenty APP

 • Start and finish at 360 Thompsons Track, Katikati (you will pass the Waitekohekohe Recreational Park’s equestrian car park first, the mountain biking carpark is further along the road)

-• Thompsons Track is a rural road that connects to State Highway 2; the park is a 40-minute drive from the Tauranga CBD or a 13-minute drive from the centre of Katikati
+• Thompsons Track is a rural road that connects to State Highway 2; the park is a 40-minute drive from the Tauranga city centre or a 13-minute drive from the centre of Katikati

 • Walkers are permitted on the easy trails and may be accompanied by dogs